Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-AccessControl/1-app-roles/README.md

 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
 You use this value in your app's configuration file(s) later in your code.
 1. Select **Save** to save your changes.
+1. In the **Client secrets** section, select **New client secret**:
+   - Type a key description (for instance `app secret`),
+   - Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
+   - The generated key value will be displayed when you select the **Add** button.
+Copy and save the generated value for use in later steps.
+   - You'll need this key later in your code's configuration files.
+This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.

 ### Define Application Roles